doctrine/orm/docs/en/reference/caching.rst

 Caching
 =======

-Doctrine provides cache drivers in the ``Common`` package for some of the most popular caching implementations such as APC, Memcache and Xcache.
+Doctrine provides cache drivers in the ``doctrine/cache`` package for some of the most popular caching implementations such as APCu, Memcache and Xcache.
 We also provide an ``ArrayCache`` driver which stores the data in a PHP array.
 Obviously, when using ``ArrayCache``, the cache does not persist between requests, but this is useful for